 Q. Do I have to pay for either interpretation or

-us.
-Translation costs depend on the material you have asked for,
+Translation costs depend on the material you have asked for, but we

-suitable for everyone.
-This will be as quickly as possible and
+for everyone.
+This will be as quickly as possible and includes

-requested and we will endeavour for this to be as quickly as
+and we will endeavour for this to be as quickly as possible.

 interpreter is present.